-Whether you are looking to invest in commercial office space, warehouse space, retail space or another type of commercial property, getting to grips with factors that affect property value is crucial to get more bang for your buck!
+Whether you are looking to invest in commercial office space, warehouse space, retail space or another type of commercial property, getting to grips with factors affecting commercial property value is crucial to get more bang for your buck!

-The factors which affect value in commercial real estate can be broadly divided into three categories:
+The factors affecting value in commercial real estate can be broadly divided into three categories:

-Economic factors which affect commercial property valuation include both supply and demand operators, such as:
+Economic factors that affect property valuation include both supply and demand operators, such as:

 For example, since 2005, net overseas migration has averaged 200,000 people per year, up from 100,000 in the previous decade.
+And the latest figures from the Australian Bureau of Statistics show that there was a net increase of 237,200 to Australia’s population in 2018.
 The Grattan Institute estimates that somewhere between 450 and 550 new homes are needed for every 1,000 new residents, after accounting for demolitions.
 With this increased population pressure, commercial real estate becomes more valuable for two reasons:

 It’s no surprise that interest rates (i.e. the cost of credit) are the largest driver of commercial property prices.

-Since the peak of the Global Financial Crisis (GFC), the Reserve Bank of Australia (RBA) has engaged in highly expansionary monetary policy – progressively cutting the cash rate from 7.25% to a record low of 1.5%, where it has remained for nearly a year.
+Since the peak of the Global Financial Crisis (GFC), the Reserve Bank of Australia (RBA) has engaged in highly expansionary monetary policy – progressively cutting the cash rate from 7.25% to a record low of 1.5%, where it has remained for nearly two years.
+At its meeting on the 7th May 2019, the RBA decided to leave the cash rate on hold (again) at 1.5%.
 This means that the RBA is trying to stimulate the economy by increasing the money supply and lowering interest rates.

 Cheaper credit has consequently flowed into capital expenditure and commercial property investment.
 Now, commercial real estate currently attracts a higher yield than residential when compared to bond yields.
 After the GFC, commercial yields were at around a 2% premium to the average of sharemarket dividend yield, real bond yield and housing yield.
 And, naturally, these types of returns spurred further investment into this asset class.

 Wage growth in Australia has averaged 3.27% from 1998 until 2018.
+At the end of 2018, it was reported that wages had grown by 2.3% over the past 12 months, delivering the highest annual growth rate in three years.
 With more disposable income, an individual/family is increasingly likely to allocate capital to commercial property investment.

 In 1968, Lord Samuel took over City Centre Properties with assets of £155 million in what was then Britain’s biggest ever property deal, establishing Land as the UK’s largest company.

-He is also known for coining the phrase, “Location, Location, Location”, and regarded location as the most critical factor impacting property values.
+He is also known for coining the phrase, “Location, Location, Location”, regarding location as the most critical factor impacting property values.
 (In 1983, City Centre Properties’ assets had risen to over £2 billion … so he must have been onto something.)

 Now, a property’s location may not be the only driver of value, but we know it’s important.
 Things like population growth, zoning, transport quality, services and population demographics are all significant factors.

 For example, migration to NSW and VIC (and consequently, Melbourne and Sydney) has been considerably higher than migration to any other part of Australia.
+In 2018, Sydney’s population grew by 2.05% to 5.48 million, while in Melbourne the population grew by 3.73% to 5.00 million.
 And that has significantly boosted all property values in the two largest Australian cities, relative to the rest of the nation.

 With increased activity in an area such as Liverpool, the direct impact on commercial property is an increased demand for traditional retail property and strata with small businesses attempting to capitalise on increased foot traffic.
-As an area develops further, services such as law firms and accountancy practices are increasingly demanded, thus supporting commercial office prices.
+And, as an area develops further, services such as law firms and accountancy practices are increasingly demanded, thus supporting an increase in commercial office prices.

-For instance, if a traditional retail property sits in an area dominated by apartments, and there is a shortage of restaurants to service the residents in the area, the value of the retail property could increase as restaurants compete to rent the space.
+For instance, if a traditional retail property sits in an area dominated by apartments, and there is a shortage of restaurants to service the residents in the area, the value of the retail property could increase as restaurants compete for the space.

 Another driver is development potential.
 As development potential increases with FSR (floor space ratio), valuation often follows suit.